dirkwhoffmann/vAmigaTS/Agnus/AGA/AGADDF/README.md

 The frame runs from line $30 to line $128, which fills the display window vertically; DIWSTOP puts its vertical stop at line 300.
 A Copper WAIT carries only the low eight bits of VPOS, so the list waits out the vertical boundary once with `$FFDF` partway through the super hires section, after which a WAIT on the low byte alone matches lines 256 and up.
 The original suite uses the same device to wrap into the next frame.

 The bitplane pointers are reloaded at the start of every subsection, which bounds pointer drift to ten lines and keeps the buffer small.
 Eight planes share one buffer, so a single 16 KB block is ample.

+All eighteen tests carry a RetroShell script running under `A1200_2MB`, so the emulator side of the comparison is recorded and any change to the fetch or the border logic shows up as a regression.

 Dirk Hoffmann, 2026